selwynpolit/d9book/book/routes.md

       }

       return new JsonResponse($data, 200, [
-      'Cache-Control' => 'public, max-age=3601',
+      'Cache-Control' => 'public, max-age=3607',
     ]);
   }
 ```

-Note.
-This will return JSON data and in the headers, you will get `Cache-Control: max-age=3607, public`
+This will return JSON data like : `{"nid":0,"name":"Fred Bloggs.","age":45,"occupation":"Builder"}` and in the response headers, you will get `Cache-Control: max-age=3607, public`.
+If you want to make the response cacheable, see [caching json responses](caching#caching-json-responses)

 ::: tip Note